LaupWing/another-simple-nextjs-13-blog/README.md

 - [x] Data fade in gradually
 - [x] remove all indexes
 - [x] Improve seo
-- [ ] Change block quote styling in mdx
+- [x] Change block quote styling in mdx
+- [ ] Fix the nodejs filter functional for the search blog post and library